The promise of

 Secondary

-Compare pre and post intervention neuropsychiatric symptoms (NPS) scores as measured by the neuropsychiatric inventory (NPI-12).
+Measure any changes to neuropsychiatric symptoms (NPS) as measured by the neuropsychiatric inventory (NPI-12).

 Demographics